- Pay £1 low deposits on hotels with Sunshine.co.uk

 - 0No heat & humidity

-There are usually 7 days with some rain in Plovdiv in February and the average monthly rainfall is 39mm.
+There are usually 8 days with some rain in Plovdiv in December and the average monthly rainfall is 58mm.
+Rain may fall as snow in this month.

-Browse the sunrise & sunset times for Plovdiv in February 2020.
-Select a month to view Plovdiv sunrise & sunset times for the next twelve months.
+Browse the sunrise and sunset times for Plovdiv in December 2021.
+Select a month to view Plovdiv sunrise & sunset times for the next 12 months.

 |Date||Sunrise times||Sunset times|